openstack/charm-vault/src/README.md

 ## Deployment

-Deploy a single vault unit in this way:
+Vault is often containerised.
+Here a single unit is deployed to a new container on machine '1':

-    juju deploy vault
+    juju deploy --to lxd:1 vault

-Then relate it to either MySQL or PostgreSQL.
+> **Note**: When Vault is deployed to metal or to a KVM guest the charm will enable mlock (memory locking) to prevent secrets from being saved to disk via page swapping.
+The mlock feature is not available to containers.

+Now connect the vault application to an existing database.
+This can be the cloud's database or a separate, dedicated database.

+Some database applications are influenced by the series.
+Prior to focal [percona-cluster][percona-cluster-charm] is used, otherwise it is replaced by [mysql-innodb-cluster][mysql-innodb-cluster-charm].
+The [postgresql][postgresql-charm] application can also be used.

-For MySQL 5:
+For percona-cluster:

     juju add-relation vault:shared-db percona-cluster:shared-db

-For MySQL 8:
+For mysql-innodb-cluster:

     juju deploy mysql-router vault-mysql-router
     juju add-relation vault-mysql-router:db-router mysql-innodb-cluster:db-router
     juju add-relation vault-mysql-router:shared-db vault:shared-db

+For postgresql:

+    juju add-relation vault:db postgresql:db

-For PostgreSQL, its version and the underlying machine series must be compatible (e.g. 9.5/xenial or 10/bionic).
-Use configuration option `version` with the [postgresql][postgresql-charm] charm to select a version.
-For example, on Xenial:
+> **Note**: For PostgreSQL, its version and the underlying machine series must be compatible (e.g. 9.5/xenial or 10/bionic).
+The postgresql charm's configuration option `version` is used to select a version at deploy time.

-    juju deploy --config version=9.5 --series xenial postgresql juju add-relation vault:db postgresql:db
+## TLS

+Communication with the Vault REST API can be encrypted with TLS.
+This is configured with the following charm configuration options:

+* `ssl-ca`
+* `ssl-cert`
+* `ssl-chain`
+* `ssl-key`

+> **Note**: The process of encrypting the Vault API is separate from that of using Vault to manage the encryption of OpenStack API services.
+See [Managing TLS certificates with Vault][cdg-vault-certs] in the [OpenStack Charms Deployment Guide][cdg] for details.

 ## Post-deployment tasks